Yogurt, vanilla or lemon flavor, nonfat milk, sweetened with low-calorie sweetener

 Compare Yogurt, vanilla or lemon flavor, nonfat milk, sweetened with low-calorie sweetener

-See how Yogurt, vanilla or lemon flavor, nonfat milk, sweetened with low-calorie sweetener compares to other foods:
+See how Yogurt, vanilla or lemon flavor, nonfat milk, sweetened with low-calorie sweetener compares to other foods in terms of nutrition:

-- Yogurt, vanilla or lemon flavor, nonfat milk, sweetened with low-calorie sweetener vs Milk, dry, whole, without added vitamin D
+- Yogurt, vanilla or lemon flavor, nonfat milk, sweetened with low-calorie sweetener vs Milk, buttermilk, fluid, cultured, lowfat

-- Yogurt, vanilla or lemon flavor, nonfat milk, sweetened with low-calorie sweetener vs Cheese product, pasteurized process, American, reduced fat, fortified with vitamin D
+- Yogurt, vanilla or lemon flavor, nonfat milk, sweetened with low-calorie sweetener vs Milk, low sodium, fluid

-- Yogurt, vanilla or lemon flavor, nonfat milk, sweetened with low-calorie sweetener vs Yogurt, fruit, low fat, 9 grams protein per 8 ounce, fortified with vitamin D
+- Yogurt, vanilla or lemon flavor, nonfat milk, sweetened with low-calorie sweetener vs Milk, dry, whole, with added vitamin D

-- Yogurt, vanilla or lemon flavor, nonfat milk, sweetened with low-calorie sweetener vs Yogurt, fruit, low fat, 10 grams protein per 8 ounce, fortified with vitamin D
+- Yogurt, vanilla or lemon flavor, nonfat milk, sweetened with low-calorie sweetener vs Milk, dry, nonfat, regular, without added vitamin A and vitamin D

 More in Dairy and Egg Products